-The velocity vector value is expected to be relative to the entire frame.
-If you are working with velocity data measured in units per second, you may need to scale the data by the number of frames per second (i.e. 1/24.0) for a correct picture.
+The velocity vector value is expected to be relative to the entire shutter range.
+If you are working with velocity data measured in units per second and the shutter is not set to an entire second's worth of time, you may need to scale the data by the number of frames per second (i.e. 1/24.0) for a correct picture.
 We supply a control as a Velocity Multiplier to aid in conversion should your data be in the wrong measurement or allow you to make artistic tweaks to the motion blur.
+Alternatively, the Attribute "volume" "fps" may be set on the geometry directly to accomplish the same thing; in this case, the value of this attribute would be number of frames per second directly (24), not the inverse.